pinitik1906/dwl/README.md

 ```

 ## configure
-to configure my dwl build, please only configure in `config.h`
+to edit my dwl build, please only configure in `config.h`